Why are the temperatures reported by Clisense so low?

 What about the other 99%?
 The bulk, around 90%, is in the ocean.
 And the rest has gone into rising land temperatures and melting ice.

 Because the amount of heat taken up by land and ice is rather speculative, especially in the early part of the temperature record, the app allows users to prescribe the share taken up by the ocean; heat taken up by the planet but not by the ocean has mostly gone into land and ice.
 So if for example you set the ocean’s share at 93%, and ocean heat uptake corresponds to an energy imbalance of 0.5 watts per square meter, the total energy imbalance will be 0.5 / 0.93 = 0.54 watts per square meter.

 I may add them in a future version of the app.
 It’s not trivial, and when it’s done I want to do it right – so I have to study how to derive an uncertainty interval from the various inputs (each of which has its own uncertainty).

 Ocean heat content, in the scientific literature, is usually reported in multiples of joules.
 How do you go from that measure to watts per square meter?

 The Earth’s surface is 510 million square kilometers, which is to say 510 trillion square meters.
 One watt is equivalent to one joule per square meter per second.
-Since heat content is reported on a yearly basis, by looking at the year-on-year change in said content you can calculate how much energy the Earth was gaining (or losing) over that period.
+Since heat content is reported on a yearly basis, by looking at the year-on-year change in said content you can calculate the rate at which the Earth was gaining (or losing) energy over that period.

 Sometimes scientific publications speak in terms of terawatts, rather than watts per square meter.
-Since 1 terawatt = 10^12 terawatt, and the Earth’s surface is 510 * 10^12 square meters, one w/m2 is equivalent to 510 terawatts.
+Since 1 terawatt = 10^12 watts, and the Earth’s surface is 510 * 10^12 square meters, one W/m2 is equivalent to 510 terawatts.